G-Stas/Volumey/README.md

 ## Features
 - Global hotkeys to control the volume of any application
 - Global hotkeys to control the volume of current output device
+- Global hotkeys to control the volume of foreground application
 - Global hotkeys to mute current output device
 - Global hotkeys to change your default output device to another active device
 - Set active output device as the default one by selecting it in the tray icon context menu